 “Yes, the mighty shepherd king.”

-Is that why the Holy Spirit included this bit about the shepherds in the Bible?
+Is that why the Holy Spirit included this bit about the shepherds?
 To remind us of King David?

 “The Lord is my shepherd I shall not want, he leads me beside still waters…”

-In Psalm 23, David, the shepherd. became a lamb, didn’t he?
-The Lord provided all his needs, guided him to still waters, kept him safe through the shadow of the valley of death, fed him at his table, and set goodness and mercy to follow him “all the days of his life.”
+In Psalm 23, David, the shepherd. becomes a lamb, doesn’t he?
+Tenderly cared for, the Lord provides all his needs, guides him to still waters, keeps him safe through the shadow of the valley of the darkness of death, feeds him at his table, and sets goodness and mercy to follow him “all the days of his life.”

 In shepherd-David, we discover the tender nature of that shepherd-born-in-the-stable.

-But was David simply a gentle and passive ruler?
+But was David purely a gentle ruler?
 No.

 But David said to Saul, “Your servant used to keep sheep for his father.
 And when there came a lion, or a bear, and took a lamb from the flock, I went after him and struck him and delivered it out of his mouth.
 And if he arose against me, I caught him by his beard and struck him and killed him.
 (1 Samuel 17:34-35, ESV)